yixianwang/yixian-site/content/notes/solid.md

 - **DEFINE**: Don't throw a large and comprehensive interface to users, but separate the interface that each user cares about.

 ## D - Dependency Inversion Principle
+- It is recommended that users rely on an abstract class or interface instead of relying on a implementation.